Lecture Notes in Cosmology: The Scalar-Vector-Tensor decomposition

-where $\epsilon^{ijk}$ is the Levi-Civita symbol.\footnote{Reminder: $\epsilon^{123} = 1$ and it changes sign upon any odd permutation of its indices.
-It follows that $\epsilon^{ijk} = 0$ if two or more indices are equal.} By Stokes theorem, the irrotational part can be written as the gradient of a scalar say $w$ so that, finally, we can write $w_{i}$ as follows:
+where $\epsilon^{ijk}$ is the Levi-Civita symbol.\footnote{Recall that $\epsilon^{123} = 1$ and the symbol changes sign upon any odd permutation of its indices.
+It follows that $\epsilon^{ijk} = 0$ if two or three indices are equal.} Thanks to irrotationality, we write: